sahinidisa/tiympc.github.io/linksoftheday.markdown

 ---
 *"Our knowledge can only be finite, while our ignorance must necessarily be infinite."* - Karl Popper

 The more we learn and expand our knowledge, the more we become aware of the vastness of what we still don't know.
-Hopefully this page serves two purposes: 1) a reminder that there is so much out there to learn and 2) random links you can enjoy by learning more about.
+Hopefully this page serves two purposes: 1) a reminder that there is so much out there to learn and 2) a gift of random links you can enjoy by learning more about the secrets of the universe.

 - [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set)
     - Tuesday Oct 3, 2023